 Check out our calendar for more information on upcoming events.

 Juvenile Chinook Sampling

-This summer our amazing field technicians and volunteers are working to identify tributaries (smaller creeks and branches off of the Chena) that provide important habitat for juvenile Chinook Salmon in order to add them to the Anadromous Water Catalog (AWC).
+This summer our amazing field technicians and volunteers worked to identify tributaries (smaller creeks and branches off of the Chena) that provide important habitat for juvenile Chinook Salmon in order to add them to the Anadromous Water Catalog (AWC).